thuvt/qmetry-brighte/README.md

 To change/modify dependencies, check pom.xml

-To run the project, from command prompt go to project home and run 'mvn clean test'.
+To run the project, from command prompt go to project home and run 'mvn clean test' or run it from Eclipse.
 Then open test-results/emailable-report.html to view results.

 # Assumption
 No formula to calculate the preapproval eligible amount and  maximum repayment amount.
 Assume that the expected amounts calculated from the excel file